 \section{Abstract}

-This paper represents a natural counterpart to previous work (\cite{SARAJLIJA}, \cite{SARAJLIJA2}) of the present author.
-Namely, in \cite{SARAJLIJA2} we have characterized Fredholmness and Weylness of partial upper triangular operator matrices.
-A natural question arises: since Fredholm theory is a certain attempt to generalize a notion of invertibility, can we pose statements similar to those in \cite{SARAJLIJA2} for left and right invertibility of $T_n^d(A)$, by which symbol we denote a partial upper triangular operator matrix whose diagonal entries are given and the others unknown?
-It turns out that the answer is affirmative, and hence we give corresponding statements which generalize and correct results of \cite{ZHANG}.
-We pose our statements without invoking separability condition, thus improving results in \cite{ZHANG}, and we give appropriate n-dimensional analogues without assuming separability as well.
-Afterwards, we extend our results to the setting of Banach spaces, and we state several results which were left out in \cite[Section 5]{SARAJLIJA2}.
-We broaden perturbation results of \cite{SARAJLIJA}.
+Let $T_n^d(A)$ denote a partial upper triangular operator matrix whose diagonal entries are given and the others unknown.
+In this article we have aim to find characterizations of (left,right) invertibility of $T_n^d(A)$ in terms of diagonal entries solely, and hence we provide statements which generalize and correct results of Zhang S., Wu Z. (2012).
+We pose our results without invoking separability condition, thus improving results of Zhang S., Wu Z. (2012), and we give appropriate n-dimensional analogues, without assuming separability as well.
+We recover many perturbation results of Djordjevi\'c D. S. (2002), and obtain some results of Du H. K., Pan J. (1994) and Han J. K., Lee H. Y., Lee W. Y. (2000) in the case of the Hilbert space setting.